jasinmachkour/tlars/README.md

 <img src="man/figures/README-full_solution_path-1.png" width="90%" style="display: block; margin: auto;" />

 ## Outlook
-The T-LARS algorithm is a major building block of the T-Rex Selector ([Paper](https://arxiv.org/abs/2110.06048) and [R package](https://github.com/jasinmachkour/tknock)).
-The T-Rex Selector performs terminated-random experiments (T-Rex) using the T-LARS algorithm and fuses the selected active sets of each random experiment to obtain a final set of selected variables, while provably controlling the FDR at the user-defined target level and maximizing the number of selected variables.
-Check it out if you need a fast and FDR-controlling variable/feature selection method for large-scale high-dimensional settings!
+The T-LARS algorithm is a major building block of the T-Rex selector ([Paper](https://arxiv.org/abs/2110.06048) and [R package](https://github.com/jasinmachkour/tknock)).
+The T-Rex selector performs terminated-random experiments (T-Rex) using the T-LARS algorithm and fuses the selected active sets of all random experiments to obtain a final set of selected variables.
+The T-Rex selector provably controls the FDR at the user-defined target level while maximizing the number of selected variables.
+If you are working in genomics, financial engineering, or any other field that requires a fast and FDR-controlling variable/feature selection method for large-scale high-dimensional settings, then this is for you.
+Check it out!

 ## Documentation
 For more information and some examples, please check the